tilt-dev/tilt.build/docs/rollout/introduce-tilt.md

 ### Known Issues

-As you first build out Tilt support, there are probably ways that Tilt is worse than the legacy tool--or even just different.
+As you first build out Tilt support, there are probably ways that Tilt is worse than the legacy tool---or even just different.
 Telling users about these regressions before they run into them builds trust.
 Something as simple as a list of links to issues in your issue tracker helps manage users' expectations.
 (As noted above, many perceived "regressions" stem from misconceptions about how Tilt works, or come with big benefits down the road: explaining this context can help your users feel less annoyed.)

 ### Next Steps

 Tell users how to give feedback and get support.
 Maybe they should join a Slack channel or subscribe to an email list.
 If you're looking for volunteers to help improve Tilt, mention that here.

-Your goal in this section should be to catch underwhelmed users before they fall out of the funnel--it's better to get their feedback now than to hunt them down later as [inactive users](../rollout/prioritize-inactive).
+Your goal in this section should be to catch underwhelmed users before they fall out of the funnel---it's better to get their feedback now than to hunt them down later as [inactive users](../rollout/prioritize-inactive).
 The easier (or more mandatory) you make it for AppDevs to give you feedback, the greater the chance an underwhelmed AppDev will come give you useful information (rather than giving up and walking away).

 ## The Transition Guide is Temporary